munterfi/todo-app/README.md

 - Sort tasks by title, due date, creation date, or importance.
 - Filter tasks to show only open tasks or show all tasks.
 - Toggle between dark mode and bright mode for better user experience.
+- Shows progress in percentage in app header.

 ## Development